Updated October 2018

 - the use that others make of these websites.

-Please ensure you check the legal and privacy statements posted on each website or mobile application you access before entering any PII.
+Please ensure you check the legal and privacy statements posted on each website or mobile application you access before entering any Personal Information

 We may occasionally update this Privacy Statement.
 If the changes we make are material, we also may post a notice regarding the changes on our website.
-We encourage you to periodically review this Privacy Statement to stay informed about how we are helping to protect the PII we collect.
+We encourage you to periodically review this Privacy Statement to stay informed about how we are helping to protect the Personal Information we collect.